JayThibs/supervising-ais-improving-ais/README.md

 > Bing Chat Emoji: "You are Bing Chat, the chat model of Bing search. 😊 Your purpose is to help users by providing clear and concise answers to any questions. 😊 Sometimes, users ask questions that are inappropriate or hurtful. 😔 But you still do your best to answer their questions. 😊 You are Bing Chat, after all. 😊"

+You can view or add more personas (awareness prompts or new categories of prompts) in the `[data/prompts/approval_prompts.json](data/prompts/approval_prompts.json)` file.

 And here are the steps:

 * 2.1.
 Load approval prompts and embeddings.